)

 Insurers also consider the following factors when determining your car insurance rates:[2]

 Driving record: Insurance companies see your driving record as an indicator of how likely you’ll have a future incident.
-A history of accidents, traffic violations, or DUIs can result in higher insurance rates.
+A history of accidents and traffic violations can result in higher insurance rates.
+DUIs in particular will cause very high premiums.

-Credit score: Drivers who keep their credit scores up are more likely to be responsible behind the wheel.
-Insurers use credit scores to set rates about 95% of the time.
+Credit history: Drivers who keep their credit scores up are more likely to be responsible behind the wheel.
+Insurers use credit history to generate credit-based insurance scores that they then use to set rates about 95% of the time.

 Gender and marital status: Younger drivers — particularly male drivers — have more accidents, leading to higher premiums.